-Inflammatory Bowel Disease, often referred to simply as IBD, is a fairly common condition that impacts the lives' of million of Americans.
-According to the Center for Disease Control and Prevention, roughly 3 million individuals suffer from IBD, with approximately 100,000 of these people being residents of the State of Ohio.
+Inflammatory Bowel Disease, often referred to simply as IBD, is a fairly common condition that impacts the lives of millions of Americans.
+According to the Centers for Disease Control and Prevention, roughly 3 million individuals suffer from IBD, with approximately 100,000 of these people being residents of the State of Ohio.
 While there is currently no known cure for this chronic condition, there are new treatments being explored all the time to help alleviate the pain and other symptoms.
-One of the new treatments methods that is garnering approval from the medical community is that of medical marijuana.
+One of the new treatment methods that are garnering approval from the medical community is that of medical marijuana.
 This is great news for individuals living with IBD in Ohio, as the Ohio Board of Medicine has approved IBD as a qualifying condition for eligibility for medical marijuana.

 How Can Marijuana Help Ohio Patients With IBD?